Successful Transitions That Work

 The highest priority for schools and settings should be to consider what children will have missed, where their starting points may be, and how to gently integrate them back into a system that puts their well-being at the heart of what it does.
 Planning processes and activities with individual needs in mind and gradually introducing change will be critical steps toward success.

-School leaders may feel under pressure to try and make up for lost time by focusing quickly on the educational outcomes, in an effort to ‘catch up’ but in reality the more confident and reassured a child is the quicker and easier they will settle into school and the faster they will be able to fully access the learning opportunities.
-It is also worth noting that the more vulnerable and disadvantaged a child is the more difficulty they will have adapting to new relationships and surroundings, acting as a barrier to engagement and learning.
+School leaders may feel pressured to 'catch up' by focusing quickly on educational outcomes, but in reality, the more confident and reassured a child is, the quicker and easier they will settle into school and the sooner they will be able to access the learning opportunities fully.
+It is also worth noting that the more vulnerable and disadvantaged a child is, the more difficult it will be for them to adapt to new relationships and surroundings, which will act as a barrier to engagement and learning.

-Successful transitions are bespoke to the needs of children and families and are linked to an alignment of practice, so that change is built on what has gone before.
-One of the key recommendations in the Hundred Review, (2017) concerned transition and promoted this view:
+Successful transitions are tailored to the needs of children and families and are linked to a practice alignment so that change builds on what has come before.
+One of the Hundred Review's key recommendations (Early Excellence , 2017 – Teaching four and five year olds: The Hundred Review of the Reception Year in England) concerned transition and promoted the following viewpoint:

-- Enabling Environments - taking the time and trouble to align practice so that the environments are similar in terms of provision and expectations
+- Enabling Environments - taking the time and trouble to align practice so that the environments are similar in terms of provision and expectations.